E-waste Recycling FAQs

 The Gramm-Leach-Bliley Act of 1993, Health Insurance Portability and Accountability Act (HIPAA) and many other Maryland and federal laws make all companies and organizational entities legally responsible for the protection of client privacy.
 Failure to effectively destroy all informational data prior to the transfer of ownership leaves an organization open to corporate liability.

-Securis Rockville‘s Data Destruction process helps eliminate the worry of such a risk.
+Securis Central Maryland‘s Data Destruction process helps eliminate the worry of such a risk.

 Why Doesn’t Securis Pay for Used IT Equipment?